ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

 --no-resume_from_checkpoint
 ```

-- There is some problem with the tokenizer, I have some function only ready for Qwen
+I had to solve a bug of my implementation when using gradient checkpointing, and modify the tokenizer
+from Llama to add the pad token.

-Around 3s per instance when training with batch size 32 and 4096 max sequence length.
+- Around 3s per instance when training with batch size 32 and 4096 max sequence length.
+- That reduces to 1.6 seconds when using 2 GPUS, so scaling is nice because GPU usage is almost 100% all the time.
+- If I increase the max_seq_len to 8192 the training time per sample increases to 2 seconds, but the memory
+  seems to increase just from 13GB to 15GB so there might be room for bigger training sequences.
+- Training on 3200 samples would take around 1.5 hours on my 2x3090 setup.
+I have to use 4 bit quantization,
+  liger kernels and gradient checkpoint to avoid the OOM errors.

 #### Data collator